saili21/netflix-gpt/README.md

 - Created redux store with user slice
 - Implemented singout
 - Update profile API call
+- BugFix: Sign UP user dispalyname and profile picture
+- BugFix: if user is not logged in redirect to login and if logged in send to browser route
-- Ftech movies from TMDB Movies
+- Fetch movies from TMDB Movies

 # Features